 Electronic waste consolidation facilities include, but are not limited to, facilities of brokers acting as intermediaries between electronic waste buyers and sellers, and regional centers at which electronic waste is organized, categorized or consolidated after being transported to such centers from electronic waste collection sites or other electronic waste consolidation facilities.

-Electronic Waste Consolidation Facility requirements:
+Electronic Waste Consolidation Facility Requirements:

 - Submit an annual report.
 By March 1st annually, owners/operators of electronic waste consolidation facilities must submit to the department an annual report for the previous calendar year.
-Beginning March 1, 2016, annual reports are required to be submitted via a new online reporting system.

 - Store electronic waste properly.
 Electronic waste must be stored in a fully enclosed building with a roof, floor and walls, or in a secure container (e.g., package or vehicle), that is constructed and maintained to minimize breakage of electronic waste and to prevent releases of hazardous materials to the environment.
 This includes immediately cleaning up electronic waste that is broken or shows evidence of breakage, leakage, or damage that could cause the release of a hazardous waste constituent to the environment and managing hazardous waste in compliance with all applicable laws and regulations.

 - Control entry.
 Electronic waste consolidation facilities must have a means to control entry, at all times, to the active portion of the facility.